arocketman/arocketman/README.md

 ### Hi there 👋

-I am a software engineer specializing in designing architectures and writing software to deploy highly available and scalable ML/AI services.
+I am a **software engineer** specializing in designing architectures and writing software to deploy **highly available and scalable ML/AI services**.

 When I have some spare time, I enjoy writing about Software architecture, Artificial Intelligence and Cloud computing.